Monitoring and focus reports

 Fuel price monitoring – Middle East conflict

-The Commission is publishing regular fuel price monitoring reports in response to the conflict in the Middle East and the impact on global fuel prices.
+The Commission is publishing additional regular fuel price monitoring reports in response to the conflict in the Middle East and the impact on global fuel prices.
+Retail pricing information is sourced from a 3rd party provider and is based on crowd-sourced information about prices at all retail stations.
+This reporting is distinct to the quarterly reports we produce, with different data sources and periods which means they are not directly comparable.

 Quarterly monitoring reports

-These reports are based on the Commission’s analysis of the information disclosures (ID) provided by fuel companies each quarter, and provide snapshots of the competitive performance of engine fuel markets in New Zealand.
+These reports are based on the Commission’s analysis of information provided by fuel companies each quarter, and provide insights into the competitive performance of engine fuel markets in New Zealand.

 Older reports